Kaulunani Grant Program

 HAWAIʻI IRA FUNDING INFO

-Kaulunani has been awarded $1.5 million in IRA funding and will sub-grant 80% of this to community partners, while the remaining 20% will be used for program support.
+Kaulunani has been awarded $1.5 million in IRA funding and sub-granted 80% of this to community partners, and will use the remaining 20% for program support.

 For more information and questions about IRA funding, please contact Koki Atcheson, IRA Community Partnerships Coordinator at [email protected].